 Our French Connection

 The two small French islands of Saint-Pierre et Miquelon can be found just 25 kilometres away from the Burin Peninsula.
 They too have a storied past of shipwrecks, with over 600 boats meeting their fate on the shores of this French archipelago.
 Once referred to as the “mouth of hell” by English mariners, the Pointe-Plate lighthouse was a gift from the Queen of England to try and reduce the number of British vessels from finding a new home at the bottom of the North Atlantic.
 You can learn more about the islands’ history — seafaring or otherwise — by taking the Village and Landscapes Tour by van, or the History and Heritage Tour by foot.
 No matter the tour, or how you choose to take it in, you won’t be disappointed by what you discover.

 The Wreck Felt ‘Round The World

 Perhaps the most infamous shipwreck in our history came on April 14, 1912.
 That’s when a distress signal came to a remote Marconi wireless station situated in Cape Race at the tip of the Avalon Peninsula.
 The ship in distress was none other than the RMS Titanic.
 Largely considered “unsinkable” by those that designed and built her, this immense luxury vessel soon discovered that it was no match with the mammoth icebergs that dot the waters surrounding the province.
-You can learn more about our history with the RMS Titanic at Cape Race National Historic Site, or by visiting Johnson GEO CENTRE on Signal Hill in St. John’s.
+You can learn more about our history with the RMS Titanic at Cape Race National Historic Site.

 This is just a small sample of the stories you’ll find here about our nautical history.
 Every shipwreck tells a story.
 Some tell hundreds of stories.
 But their memories are forever embedded in the Atlantic Ocean they now call home.
 Each of them waiting patiently between the waves for a chance to be told.